mrpayne207/cs50labs/helloworld/README.md

 ## Quick Practice

 Now let's make a very small change to this program.
 Add another line that prints your name.
-Something like `printf("My name is Keanu Reeves.");` Insert your name instead!
+Something like `printf("My name is Keanu Reeves");` Insert your name instead!
 Because you changed the program, you'll need to recompile it using `make helloworld`.

 Got it?
 Great!

 ## How to Submit